Automating Sales Processes using CRM

 – Data Entry: Since the CRM stores all the data, prospects, contacts and sales in one place, this provides a major relief to sales teams.

 Step 2: Email and communication

-Many of the day-to-day tasks of any employee revolve around emails.
-In fact, automating emails begins with identifying the everyday emails that need to be.
+Many employee day-to-day tasks revolve around emails.
+In fact, automating emails begins with identifying the everyday emails.
 These may include marketing emails or even follow-up emails.
 In any case, spend a bit of time studying the kind of emails taken and how long it takes to write these emails.
-The most common emails salespeople send daily include:
+The most common emails salespeople send daily include;

 – Reminders: Emailing prospects about upcoming meetings and appointments